Ryan is currently based in Vancouver, B.C., Canada working as a Unit Stills Photographer in Television and Film.

 While working as the Staff Photographer for SEA Globe Magazine in Cambodia, Ryan travelled on numerous and diverse photo assignments throughout the Kingdom and region over a three year period.

-One particular highlight from his time spent working in South East Asia was working alongside German Director Detlev Buck and German Actor David Kross as the Stills Photographer on the set of "Same Same But Different."
+One particular highlight from his time working in Southeast Asia was photographing alongside German Director Detlev Buck and German Actor David Kross on the movie set of "Same Same But Different."

 CANADA, Vancouver: A dozen individuals were selected from their respective areas of Vancouver's Downtown Eastside and invited into the studio.
 With its proximity along East Hastings and Columbia streets, the studio provided me with a rare opportunity to photograph and document many of the neighbourhoods familiar faces in a neutral setting highlighting the raw, gritty and contrasting features that make them unique to this area of the city.